Shri

-Shri (Note: Other spellings include Shree, Sri, Sree, Shrih and śrī.) (/ʃriː/; श्री, /sa/) is a Sanskrit term denoting resplendence, wealth and prosperity, primarily used as an honorific.
+Shri (Note: Other spellings include Sri, Sree, Shree, Shrih and śrī.) (/ʃɹiː/; श्री, /sa/) is a Sanskrit term denoting resplendence, wealth and prosperity, primarily used as an honorific.

 The word is widely used in South and Southeast Asian languages such as Hindi, and also among Philippine languages.
 It is usually transliterated as Sri, Sree, Shri, Shiri, Shree, Si, or Seri based on the local convention for transliteration.
-In Tamil it evolved to Tiru.
+While Sri is also used in Tamil, the true equivalent honorific is Tiru.

 The term is used in Indian subcontinent and Southeast Asia as a polite form of address equivalent to the English "Mr." in written and spoken language.

 "Shri" is also used as a title of veneration for deities or as honorific title for individuals.

 "Shri" is also an epithet for Hindu goddess Lakshmi, while a yantra or a mystical diagram popularly used to worship her is called Shri Yantra.